Foreign medics give children life-saving surgery in Libya's Benghazi

 The doctors have been visiting eastern Libya since 2012, but did not go to Benghazi for two years because of fighting that has destroyed parts of the city and is still raging in one downtown neighborhood.

-This time they hope to operate on 30-40 children, though the final number will depend on the complexity of children's' defects.
+This time they hope to operate on 30 to 40 children, though the final number will depend on the complexity of children's' defects.
 Most are under three years old.
 Some could die within weeks without the treatment.

 Khaled al-Fellah's 19-month old daughter Zahra was among the first to receive the surgery.